JacobTheJacobs/ng-store/README.md

 # ng-store
-angular ecommerce with firestore and fireauth
+angular demo ecommerce with firestore and fireauth

 ### to do
 adding admin products